The North (Kita) Alps is one of the ranges of the Japan Alps

 Travel Tips for Shinhotaka Tourists

-The Shinhotaka Ropeway is so popular that it will be crowded especially on a sunny day..
-It is recommended to take the ropeway in the morning as early as the Shinhotaka Onsen Station. opens.
+The Shinhotaka Ropeway is so popular that it will be crowded especially on a sunny day.
+If you want to avoid having to wait in a long line, it will be better to take the ropeway in the morning as early as the Shinhotaka Onsen Station opens.
 Since Shinhotaka Onsen is a hot springs resort town, staying one night to enjoy Onsen will be a good choice.

 The Shinhotaka Ropeway is divided into 2 ropeways; the first one is from Shinhotaka Onsen Station. to Nabehira Kogen Station., and the second one is from Shirakabadaira Station. to Nishi Hotakaguchi Station.
 It is only a few minute walk between Nabehira Kogen Station. and Shirakabadaira Station.